 - Note that if you are outside a lot, cold weather can cause a battery to lose its charge more quickly than normal.
 You may want to keep a spare battery (for your phone and/or camera) in a warm place (such as in a coat pocket near you chest).
 You may also want to bring along your car charger if you have one.

-- It’s very important when driving in Iceland to watch out for animals on the road, especially sheep, which may not be fenced.
+- It’s very important when driving in Iceland to watch out for animals on the road, especially sheep, which are often not fenced.

 - Be careful when pulling off the road.
-Don’t just stop on the road to look at something or take a photo as not only is it illegal, but you can cause an accident, block traffic, and/or get hit by another car!
+Don’t just stop on the road to look at something, check your maps, or take a photo as not only is it illegal, but you can cause an accident, block traffic, and/or get hit by another car!

 - Be aware of strong winds and don’t underestimate their power!
 Strong winds can rip a car door out of your hands and damages to a car door can be a very costly repair.
 In addition, a car door can slam shut on your fingers in windy conditions, which can cause serious hand injuries.
 Strong winds may also cause rocks or other debris to crack your windshield or even push your vehicle off the road.
 Winds can be particularly dangerous for those driving a wider vehicle such as a van or caravan.